Notice - BEWARE!! Cheating is a Crime . . .

 In addition to the penalties stated above, the Insurance Commissioner can bar any candidate caught willfully cheating from taking any license examination and from holding an active license under any provision of this code for a period of five years.

 If you have any questions about the license information you retrieved, please see the most commonly asked questions in our License Questions and Answers section.
-If you need further assistance, please call CDI's Licensing Hotline at (800) 967-9331, or send an e-mail to the Producer Licensing Bureau.
+If you need further assistance, please call CDI's Examination Unit at (916) 492-3570, or send an e-mail to the Producer Licensing Bureau.
 Please be sure to include your name, telephone number, license number and e-mail address in all correspondence with the Department.